What is Firmware & How to Update Your Netgear Router Safely?

 - Check Your Internet Connection: Confirm your internet connection is stable previously starting the elevation.

-- Try a Factory reset Netgear router: If the update keeps failing, you might want to try a factory reset.
+- Try a factory reset netgear router: You may wish to attempt a factory reset if the update continues to fail.
 Press reset knob to comprehend the reset.

 Extra Advice for a Secure Firmware Update